 Ask questions in the comments where somebody has posted a picture of a tattoo you like

 You need to know the terms associated with the tattoos you like.
-For example are they old school, new school, traditional or Irezumi.
-Was the tattoo done in tebori, with a conventional tattoo gun or a new school rotary.
-Is the tattoo solid color or did the artist use grey-wash.
+For example are they old school, new school, traditional, Irezumi or blackwork?
+Was the tattoo done in tebori, with a conventional tattoo gun or a new school rotary?
+Is the tattoo solid color, or did the artist use gray-wash?

 What happens if you don’t know which style you want when you make a tattoo booking?